Old Buckenham Fen

-Old Buckenham Fen is a 34.5 ha biological Site of Special Scientific Interest south of Attleborough in Norfolk.
+Old Buckenham Fen is a 34.5 ha biological Site of Special Scientific Interest south of Attleborough in Norfolk, England.

 This valley fen has cattle grazed wet meadows, species rich reedbeds, a mere and dykes.
 Flora in wetter areas include ragged robin, marsh thistle and ladies smock.

 Most of the site is private land but there is a public footpath in the south-west corner.